jseguraweb/grid-exercise/README.md

 # Grid Layout Exercise

-Clone this repository, look at the images and try to clone them: one display for a mobile phone device and another one for a desktop (let's say the media query breakpoint is going to be 768px).
+Clone this repository, download the images and try to clone them by coding: one display for a mobile phone device and another one for a desktop (let's say the media query breakpoint is going to be 768px).

-Don't pay attention to the font-family, colors or background-colors.
+Don't pay attention to the content, font-family, colors or background-colors.
 Just focus on the grid.

 Remember there are thousand ways to achieve this challenge.